microsoft/pxt/docs/js/profiling.md

 When compiling for native, this will generate `size.csv` file alongside `binary.asm` and `binary.uf2`.
 You can load it into Excel and draw a treemap from the first three columns.

+The switch will also generate a long comment at the head of `binary.asm` listing sizes of various objects and which object references which.